- 1 Russell Hobbs Air Fryer - Purifry 20810

 The 20810 Purify is a mid-range option and although it may not be suitable for larger families, it would ideal for 2-4 servings.

 In terms of look and style, there is only one colour option, and that’s white, but with the gloss black inserts and black handle, it has a stylish finish that will blend into most kitchens.
 The cooking bowl has a convenient carry handle that feels sturdy and safe.
 The base of the Purifry has non-slip feet so that the unit doesn’t slide about on your worktop surface.

-The dimensions on the unit are: 28.5 cm x 35.5 cm x 38.8 cm which doesn’t make it the largest fryer we’ve reviewed, but it’s certainly not the smallest either.
-It weighs 6kg and has a power rating on 1230 Watts.
+The dimensions on the unit are 28.5 cm x 35.5 cm x 38.8 cm which doesn’t make it the largest fryer we’ve reviewed, but it’s certainly not the smallest either.
+It weighs 6kg and has a power rating of 1230 Watts.

 No Stirring Paddle